 - start as an intern or associate PM;

-- come to product management from a related sphere (development, marketing, etc.)
+- switch to product management from a related sphere (development, marketing, etc.)

 However, both of these ways require certain knowledge and skills.
 Follow our guide to have an advantage in the competition and become a highly qualified PM.

 There are no state educational programs on product management.
 Moreover, a university is not always a good choice.
 However, you can choose from a wide range of courses to get basic knowledge in the sphere.
-There are lots of them on Coursera, or you can search in Google to discover more ones.
+There are lots of them on Coursera, for instance.

 Build analytical skills

-You need to be able to collect and sort the data, identify patterns of customer’s behavior and analyze them.
+You need to be able to collect and sort data and identify and analyze patterns of customer behavior.

-A product manager needs to understand the behavior of your customers flawlessly in order to segment the audience and develop a strong product line.
-Based on this, a background in UX would be an advantage.
+A product manager needs to understand customer behavior flawlessly in order to segment the audience and develop a strong product line.
+Consequently, a background in UX would be an advantage.